CircuitVerse/Interactive-Book/docs/Latches/sr_latch.md

 |  1     |    1    |    -     |

-Therefore, SR Latch performs three types of functions such as Hold, Set & Reset based on the input conditions.
+Therefore, SR latch performs three types of functions such as Hold, Set & Reset based on the input conditions.